Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 Non-trainable params: 0 (0.00 Byte)
 _________________________________________________________________
 ```
+This model achieved an accuracy exceeding 98.72 on the MNIST testing dataset

 > For some unknown reasons, using 'accuracy' mode for ezkl to benchmark on model '196_24_14_10' will crash the testing system since it requires more 128 GB memory.
 Therefore, we omit this testing set in our benchmark and will add this later when this bug has been fixed.